-Flatbed document scanners are available on the first, second, and fourth floors.
+Flatbed document scanners are available on the first and second floors.
 There is no charge to use the scanners.
 Documents can be scanned in black & white or in color in the following digital formats: .pdf, .jpg, or .tif.
 Documents can be saved to a USB device, email address, or Google Drive.

 Recommending Titles for Library/Subject Liaisons

 Faculty should normally send requests for materials via the library liaison in their department.
 If a faculty member wants to suggest just one or two items, you can submit the request directly to the Acquisitions librarian.

 Rush Cataloging Service

 Any CCSU faculty, staff or student interested in borrowing circulating library material that has not been cataloged and appears in the library catalog as "1 copy being processed for CCSU stacks" may fill out the form to request rush processing.
 Requests for rush processing will be fulfilled in the order of their receipt.
 You will be notified via e-mail when the item is available, and it will be held at the Circulation Desk (Main Level) for 10 days under your name.

 Using the Library at Home

 You can access e-journals and research databases directly from the Burritt Library homepage .
 When you click on any of the database links, a new window will open asking you for your CCSU email address and password.
 Go to the Accounts Management page if you need to activate, reset, or retrieve a BlueNet account.

 The purpose of Course Reserves is to assist the teaching faculty by providing a facility in which there is